braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/segments.md

 <br>

-If you'd like to see how many segments your message will dispatch, enter your copy below.
-Please note that this will not process or predict the output of Liquid or Connected Content.
+If you'd like to see how many segments your message will dispatch, enter your copy into the calculator.
+Note that this will not process or predict the output of Liquid or Connected Content.
 <style>
   .segment_data_hide {
     display: none;